Lentol History, Family Crest & Coats of Arms

 The surname Lentol was first found in Herefordshire at Lenthall.
 However, later some of the family were found at Yelford-Hastings in Oxfordshire.
 "This parish, which originally belonged to the family of Hastings, was purchased by Mr. Speaker Lenthall, whose descendant, K. J. W. Lenthall, Esq., is the present lord of the manor."
 The same gentleman was later found at Besselsleigh in Berkshire.
 "Sir Edmund Fettyplace sold [the manor of Besselsleigh], about 1620, to Wm.
 Lenthall, master of the rolls, and speaker of the house of commons in the Long parliament, from whom it has descended to Kyffin J. W. Lenthall, Esq.
 The old manor-house was pulled down about fifty years later: Cromwell, who was a frequent visitor, usually concealed himself in a room to which the only access was by a chair let down and drawn up with pulleys.
 Sir John Lenthall, son and heir of the speaker, and governor of Windsor Castle, was buried in the chancel of the church in 1681."

-Important Dates for the Lentol family
+Early History of the Lentol family

 This web page shows only a small excerpt of our Lentol research.
 Another 95 words (7 lines of text) covering the years 1620, 1591, 1662, 1622 and 1681 are included under the topic Early Lentol History in all our PDF Extended History products and printed products wherever possible.